Essential Excel Sheets for Stair Design

 This is the foundational sheet where the basic layout is determined.
 It ensures the stair is comfortable and safe to use by adhering to ergonomic rules and building codes.

-• Floor to Floor Height is total vertical rise.
+• Floor to Floor-to-floor height is the total vertical rise.

 • Desired/Restricted Stairwell Length is the available horizontal space.

-• Building Code Requirements is the Minimum/Maximum values for riser height and tread depth (e.g., as per International Building Code, OSHA, or local standards).
+• Building Code Requirements are the Minimum/Maximum values for riser height and tread depth (e.g., as per International Building Code, OSHA, or local standards).

 Calculations & Outputs: